pointerish/pointerish/README.md

 - Full Stack Developer with an inclination for everything backend
 - An individual who's always eager to learn
-- Musician and Chess enthusiast depending on the mood.
+- Musician and chess enthusiast depending on the mood
+- I also run a website where I publish articles about things I find interesting [here](https://josias-alvarado.me).

 ![Full Stack](https://img.shields.io/badge/Full-Stack-blue)
 ![Ruby on Rail](https://img.shields.io/badge/RoR-red)